Chingnl/2023_Lee_Test_server/README.md

 # 2023_Lee_Test_server

-Project on remote server for developing reproducibility and data analysis
+Project on remote server for developing reproducibility and data analysis.